ballerina-platform/ballerina-distribution/examples/ftp-client-write/ftp_client_write.md

-# FTP client - Write file
+# FTP client - Send file

 The `ftp:Client` connects to a given FTP server, and then sends and receives files as byte streams.
 An `ftp:Client` is created by giving the host-name and required credentials.
 Once connected, `put` method is used to write files as byte streams to the FTP server.
 Use this to transfer files from a local file system to a remote file system.